 Apart from digitization, transforming how businesses operate is compelling.
 As "Prophet", an advisory company, states: "Digital transformation is extending well beyond its roots to reshape businesses holistically".
 The reason is that the majority of enterprises reported their digital transformation efforts expanded beyond IT into organization-wide initiatives.
 It means a significant number of companies are moving deeper into the digital transformation strategy.

 As we look ahead to trends in digital transformation for future, IT leaders need to be ready for significant cultural changes in their organizations.
 They should also prepare for changes in the IT service provider sector, be transparent about data management, embrace AI and innovation driven by insights, and consider the advantages of adopting public cloud solutions.

 Here are the main upcoming trends in digital transformation:

-- Support Vector Machines.
-An algorithm that analyzes complex data transformations and figures out how to separate data based on the labels.
-This helps businesses in their decision-making process.
-Some typical applications of SVM are face detection, text and hypertext categorization, classification of images, and handwriting recognition.
+Support Vector Machines.
+An algorithm that analyzes complex data transformations and determines how to separate data based on the labels.
+It helps businesses in their decision-making process.
+Some typical applications of SVM are face detection, text, and hypertext categorization, classification of images, and handwriting recognition.

 How to Digitally Transform Your Business?